LionsPhil/prometheus-enviro-sensors/README.md

 Bugs/nits:

 - The stderr messages *should* be going into the journal that `systemctl status` shows snippets from, but seem to be getting lost.
 This doesn't really matter since it's just startup messages.
-- The SGP30 seems to really drop its readings to the minimum values incredibly when restarted, taking a while to climb back up to where it was.
-I guess this might just be a hardware thing, but it kinda sucks.
-The startup code here is the same as the example, which does it too.

 Really scope-creepy stuff:

 - Log to rrdtool as well, for more suitable long-term storage with downsampling.
 - Show metrics or possibly Prometheus alerts on mini breakout garden displays like the [ST7789](https://shop.pimoroni.com/products/1-3-spi-colour-lcd-240x240-breakout).
 For example, have an alert suggest an image and a priority as labels, and if there are any, show the highest one and the metric value, else keep the screen backlight off.
+This should be a separate process.

 ## License